jedster1111/polling-app/README.md

 # Polling App

 An application to create and vote on polls, written in Typescript.
+Trying to set up CI!

 [See the live version here.](https://polling-app-jed.herokuapp.com)